lmeadors/xppio/README.md

 What the heck is that doing?
 We're creating the object to populate, then telling xppio to look at the node at "/envelope/blah" and just pretend it's a CustomerWithAccount object.
 Think of this as casting in XML. :-P

+What's more here is that you can map the "/envelope/blah/account" fragment to a customer just as easily (because they have similar properties) like this:

+	final Customer actualCustomer = new Customer();
+	xppIO.populate(actualCustomer, xml, "/envelope/blah/account");

+The same deal works for mapping "/envelope/blah" to an account:

+	final Account actualAccount = new Account();
+	xppIO.populate(actualAccount, xml, "/envelope/blah");

 What's missing?
 ------